Socially responsible marketing: Types

-Enlightened Marketing
+Enlightened marketing

 The philosophy of enlightened marketing is a concept that falls under the umbrella of socially responsible marketing.
-Enlightened marketing states that “a company’s marketing should support the best long-run performance of the marketing system.
+Enlightened marketing states that "a company's marketing should support the best long-run performance of the marketing system.
 This concept contains the five principles: consumer-oriented marketing, innovative marketing, value marketing, sense-of-mission marketing and societal marketing.

-In consumer-oriented marketing, the company “organizes its marketing activities from the consumer's point of view.”
+In consumer-oriented marketing, the company "organizes its marketing activities from the consumer's point of view."
 Marketing activities focus on the needs of a defined user set.

-Innovative marketing states that a company must continue to improve its products and marketing efforts, recognizing that if it doesn’t, it risks losing business to a competitor that does.
+Innovative marketing states that a company must continue to improve its products and marketing efforts, recognizing that if it does not, it risks losing business to a competitor that does.

 The principle of value marketing contends that a company "should put most of its resources into value-building marketing investments."
 One criticism of marketing its short term focus in the sense of promotions and minor improvements.
 Value marketing seeks to create long term customer loyalty by adding significant value to the consumer offer.

 Sense-of-mission marketing suggests a company mission be defined in "broad social terms" as opposed to "narrow product terms."
 This technique frames the business goal in a way that the organization can rally behind a deeper sense of purpose.
 Millennials have become cautious of their brand choices as they are getting affected by socially responsible marketing.
 They prefer associating with brands that are honest, environmentally conscious, ethical, and working towards the betterment of the society.
 The rise of TOMS to a $400 million company is a case in point.

 The principle of societal marketing asks company's to consider the "consumers' wants and long-run interests, the company's requirements and society's long-run interests."